10 Best Suburbs of Los Angeles to Live In

-Beverly Hills is one of the most popular parts of LA, one that counts more than 34,000 people living there.
+Beverly Hills, just south of the Valley is one of the most popular parts of LA, one that counts more than 34,000 people living there.
 This luxurious suburb offers its residents a mix of urban and suburban feeling.
 It is suitable for those moving with kids, but it’s also an excellent choice for young professionals looking to pursue their career.
 The unemployment rate is only 5.6%.

-The cost of living is somewhat high, but with the average household income of about $103,600, that’s not that much of a problem for the population there.
+The cost of living in Beverly Hills is somewhat high, but with the average household income of about $103,600, that’s not that much of a problem for the population there.

-When it comes to housing, most people opt for rent in Beverly Hills.
+When it comes to housing, most people opt to rent their homes in Beverly Hills.
 The current average rent for a one-bedroom apartment is about $2,500, while this number goes up to $3,300 for a two-bedroom apartment.

 Beverly Hills is full of extravagant bars and restaurants, so you don’t have to worry about the nightlife – there’s a variety of places where you can have a fantastic time and taste delicious food, too.
 In addition to vibrant nightlife, this suburb also boasts quite a few beautiful parks and other green spaces where you can spend quality time in nature.

-This is a safe, affluent suburb close to LA downtown, as well as to the beaches and mountains in the surrounding area.
+This is a safe, affluent suburb close to LA downtown, as well as to the beaches, the Pacific, and mountains in the surrounding area.
 It borders West Hollywood, a part packed with world-class restaurants and high-end boutiques.
 So, the opportunities for a variety of activities are numerous.

-More than 50% of its residents rent their homes, with the median rent of about $2,000, while the median household income is over $120,000.
+More than 50% of its residents rent their homes in Hermosa, with the median rent of about $2,000, while the median household income is over $120,000.

 If you’re moving with children, you can rely on a high-quality school district there, too.
-The crime rates are rather low, so there’s no need to worry about safety.
+The crime rates are rather low, so there’s no need to worry about safety in Hermosa.

-As a place with low crime rates, it is an excellent choice for families.
+As a place with low crime rates, Manhattan Beach is an excellent choice for families.
 But note that it’s just as great for young people looking for fun, too.
 There are many bars and world-class restaurants for a perfect Saturday night to relax after a long week at work.

-Speaking of work, we should mention that this district ranks quite high based on job opportunities, with Skechers USA being one of the largest employers there.
+Speaking of work, we should mention that Manhattan Beach ranks quite high based on job opportunities, with Skechers USA being one of the largest employers there.
 This place is ranked No. 11 out of 525 top suburbs for young professionals in California, so you’ve made the right choice if you’re looking for a career to pursue.

 Located in the south region of LA, Hyde Park is home to over 36,600 people.
 Most of them use their car to get around, which means you might need auto transport services to ship your vehicle to the new address.
 The suburb is reportedly quite dog-friendly, so this is good news for those of you planning to move with dogs – your furry friend will be welcome there.

-The locals say that you can feel the holiday spirit there, so this magic will make your relocation even more enjoyable if you’re moving during the holidays.
+The locals say that you can feel the holiday spirit in Hyde Park, so this magic will make your relocation even more enjoyable if you’re moving during the holidays.
 This charming suburb has many cafes where you can spend a pleasant evening upon your arrival.

 When it comes to housing, the average rent is just over $1,000, while houses are somewhat more expensive – the median home value goes up to as much as $340,800.
-Most people there opt for renting.
+Most of the population there opt for renting homes.
 As for the income, the average income per capita is about $22,000, which is about 22% lower than the national average.

-Here we come to yet another suburb which is both a good residential area and an appealing place for youngsters looking for fun.
+Here we come to yet another suburb which is both a good residential area and an appealing place for youngsters looking for fun – South Pasadena.
 If you’re relocating with your kid, you can rely on high-quality schools, primarily public.
 If, however, you’re single and you want to pursue your career and have a good time out when you take a break, you, too, can find what you need in this amazing place.